williamhwangweiju/Alzheimer-Detection/README.md

-# Alzheimer's Detection from Brain MRI Scans - APS360 Deep Learning Project
+# Alzheimer's Detection from Brain MRI Scans

 A deep learning-based project to detect Alzheimer's Disease using brain MRI scans.
 This project leverages convolutional neural networks (CNNs) and transfer learning techniques (ResNet152) to classify MRI images into respective Alzheimer's stages with high accuracy.

 ---

-## 📚 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Dataset](#dataset)